With everything that 2022 threw at us, those working in the IT consulting world have been kept on their toes.

 Q: Speaking of disaster recovery, is moving to cloud-based computing something that you recommend?

 A: I would love to say very much so, but again no two businesses are alike.
 If AGJ determines that a business needs to move to the cloud due to a dramatic increase in remote workers and/or the variety of business applications, cloud services could be more important than ever.
 The benefits just can’t be ignored – substantial cost savings, improved performance and speed, scalability … the list goes on and on.
 However, cloud migration is easier said than done, and not something that an organization should attempt without an expert analysis.
 There are several factors to consider, and we work with our clients through all these competing factors to identify the best and most customized cloud solution.

 Q: This has been super insightful, thank you!
-In closing, can you tell us a bit more about IT security consulting with AGJ Systems & Networks?
+In closing, can you tell us a bit more about AGJ Systems & Networks?

-A: Of course!
-I’d like to highlight a recent award we’ve received – we took the 51st spot in the 2021 Channel Futures MSP 501 ranking, which is the industry’s most prestigious ranking of managed services providers and technology providers.
-We also took the #12 spot in the South Central region and the top spot in Mississippi, which was a tremendous honor.
+A: I’d like to highlight a recent award we’ve received – the 2022 Channel Futures MSP 501 ranking, which is the industry’s most prestigious ranking of managed services providers and technology providers.
 Otherwise, a couple of key differentiators worth highlighting that set us apart from other managed services providers is our 100% satisfaction guarantee and our complete care plan, which guarantees a fast response time on all urgent needs (less than an hour).